Hestia Basic Mega Menu Setup

 - hestia-mm-heading - styles the item as a heading.
 The contents are shown and can also have a link.

 We also have an element called divider.
-You can insert one between your menu items by simply adding a menu item with a link value of # and with the title divider.
+You can insert one between your menu items by simply adding a menu item with a link value of # and with the title divider, and the CSS class divider.

 Link descriptions also show up.
 So anything you insert in the Description field of the menu item will be shown right below it.